mattcaron/misc_notes/retrocomputing/mister_instructions.md

                 1. Did `unzip_mkdir *.zip` to unzip each into its own directory (they are bin/cue files, so this makes sense).
                 1. Then removed all the zipfiles.
                 1. And then I did this for each subdir, except for `@Multi-Disc`, for which I used `unzip_mkdir` so all the disks are organized by folder.
             1. And this needs a ROM.
-Fortunately, it includes one, you just need to pick it - so, I copied `Sega CD BIOS/US Sega CDX (Region Free) 930907 l_oliveira.bin` to the `MegaCD` root and named it `boot.rom`.
+Fortunately, the update_all script will download it for you.
         1. `@Genesis - MegaSD - Mega EverDrive 2020-06-04.zip` -> `Genesis`
         1. `@Genesis - MegaSD - Mega EverDrive Game Series Collections 2020-05-03.zip` -> `Genesis`
         1. `@SNES - SD2SNES - Super EverDrive 2020-06-22.zip` -> `SNES`